Request a Metal Injection Molding Quote

 Mold filling risk review Flow length, gate location, wall thickness, air trap, weld line risk Reduces short shot, weld line weakness, and density imbalance

-Gate, runner, and ejection review Gate mark location, degating method, ejector position, fragile features Protects green part integrity after molding
+Gate, runner, mold release, and ejection review Gate location, runner path, degating method, mold release, ejector position, and fragile features Protects green part integrity after molding

 Green part inspection plan Filling, flash, cracks, weld lines, distortion, gate condition, tray loading Finds problems before debinding and sintering amplify them